 Without setting attainable goals and realistic deadlines for yourself, you’re going to spend a lot of time spinning your wheels because it’s hard to get anywhere if you don’t know exactly where you’re going.
-Based from my experience, it works best to set daily, weekly, and monthly goals.
+Based on my experience, it works best to set daily, weekly, and monthly goals.
 It helps me to stick with both the short term and long term objectives.
-In my to do list, my daily activities were listed which include things I need to get done first thing in the morning when I get to the office and things I need to do as soon as I returned from the field, each one is ticked when realized.
+In my to-do list, my daily activities were listed which include things I need to get done first thing in the morning when I get to the office and things I need to do as soon as I returned from the field, each one is ticked when realized.

 - Outsource Everything You Can

-When I was planning to kick off my first business, I did not know anything about ecommerce neither do I know how to develop a website but I don’t need to learn how to design a website before I could have one, I only need to understand the basics.
-However, the outcome of my research and business plan was on ground to guide me.
+When I was planning to kick off my first business, I did not know anything about eCommerce neither do I know how to develop a website but I don’t need to learn how to design a website before I could have one, I only need to understand the basics.
+However, the outcome of my research and business plan was on the ground to guide me.
 I have to outsource the web design to another company while I faced my own job.
 You have to outsource every technical part of the business that will take much of your time.

 - Take Feedback Survey

 The purpose of starting your own business is to make money offering services to people therefore it’s not all about you; you should test your idea to know if what people need is what you’re offering.
-To find your early feedback group, you have to target people that you know will give you honest opinion about your idea and reach out to them personally.
+To find your early feedback group, you have to target people that you know will give you an honest opinion about your idea and reach out to them personally.

 - Avoid Interference of Your Paid Job with the Personal Project.

 Make sure you do not work on your project using the company’s time, remember you signed an agreement with your employer when you were taking the job.
 You also need to refrain from using company resources for your personal project, no matter how tempting that may be.
 This includes not using your work laptop, any online tools, software, subscriptions, notebooks, or seeking the assistance of other employees.
 Please avoid this.